JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setNetworkFeeInverse.send({ feeInverse }, options)`

 Set the inverse amount of the reward.
-This can only be called from the Meta Colony and only by the user assigned the `FOUNDER` role.
+This can only be called from the Meta Colony and only by the address assigned the `ROOT_ROLE`.
 If the fee is 1% (or 0.01), the inverse amount will be 100.

 **Input**